ytomino/unicode-ocaml/readme.rst

 ``utf_X_of_utf_X`` converting all elements of the string
 ================== ======================================================

-policy for handling illegal sequence
+Policy for handling illegal sequence
 ++++++++++++++++++++++++++++++++++++

 On illegal sequence that is shortage/too many trailing elements in UTF-8/16 or